|

 Gen-Z Students Growing Up in A World Filled with Complexity

-Gen-Z is the most diverse and most educated generation yet.
+Gen-Z is the most diverse and the most educated generation yet.
 They value creativity, have global aspirations, draw inspiration from anywhere, and want to make the planet a better place.
 To them, the internet is an extension of their brain.

 Integrative Thinking: An Idea Whose Time has Come